Yeshmantha/Food-Charity-System-User/README.md

 # Food Charity System - User

-This project aims to establish a food charity system to ensure that those in need receive necessary food assistance.
-The system enables users to register, manage donations, and interact through blogs.
+The project aimed to create a mobile app for a food charity system that facilitates registration, donation management, and online interaction for those in need.
+Users can easily register, manage donations, and engage with the community through the application, ensuring efficient support for individuals facing food insecurity.

 ### Technologies Used
 - **Backend:** Firebase